 The world didn’t wait around to watch California’s proposal fail.
 Academics, investors, think tanks, and utilities are mobilizing their resources to make these aspirations a reality.

-The voting public reads the headline about Colorado’s recent climate announcement and thinks, “okay — we are going to reduce 90 percent of carbon by 2050.”
+The voting public reads the headline about Colorado’s climate goals and thinks, “okay — we are going to reduce 90 percent of carbon by 2050.”
 They then ask you: Why should I support your oil project when we aren’t going to need that resource in a few years?

 Whether a pragmatic, affordable net-zero energy future is our destiny remains to be seen.
 In most things, I will not bet against American ingenuity.